 LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Agency for Persons with Disabilities Program: Developmental Services Public Facilities Service/Budget Entity: 67100300 Measure: Percent of persons receiving services who meet the seven foundational outcomes of the personal Outcome Measures: is free from abuse and neglect, safe, connected to natural supports, treated fairly, has best security, exercises rights, and has best possible health.
-Action: Performance Assessment of Outcome Measure Performance Assessment of Output Measure Deletion of Measure Approved A Performance Standar Actual Performance Difference Percentage Standard Results (Over/Under) Difference 15% 6.96% 8.04% - 53.6% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Staff Capacity Competing Priorities Level of Training Previous Estimate Incorrect Other (Identify) Explanation: Explanation:
+Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Adjustment of GAA Performance Standards ☐ Deletion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 15% 12.09% -2.91% -19.4% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Other (Identify) Explanation: External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Natural Disaster Other (Identify) This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: Segregated settings such as state institutions are inherently less suited to high achievement in this measure because congregate living does not facilitate consumers' preferences in many areas.
+For example, a person in a state facility may not be readily connected to natural supports, such as family, since they are restricted to living in the areas where state facilities are located.
+It is important to note that the facilities have made significant improvement in this measure since inception.
+The implementation of legislative and policy changes relating to zero tolerance of sexual abuse of persons with disabilities will positively impact the performance of this measure by creating another means of ensuring resident safety and freedom from abuse.
+Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Personnel Personnel Recommendations: The agency is implementing the reduction in population of state facilities consistent with the Brown v.
+Bush settlement agreement and is moving residents to less restrictive more integrated and cost effective settings.
+Office of Policy and Budget - July 2006

-LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department:Agency for Persons with DisabilitiesProgram:Developmental Services Public FacilitiesService/Budget Entity:67100300Measure: Number of adults found incompetent to proceed who are provided competency training and custodial care in the Mentally Retarded Defendant Program.
-Performance Ass sessment of Outcome Ma sessment of Output Mea AA Performance Standar sure 🗌 Deletion of Measure of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 290 336 46 + 15.8% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Staff Capacity Competing Priorities Level of Training Previous Estimate Incorrect Other (Identify) Explanation: Dedication of resources to the MRDP and step down facilities has enabled the agency to meet demand for this court ordered service until early in 05-06.
-External Factors (check all that apply): Technological Problems Resources Unavailable Technological Problems Legal/Legislative Change Natural Disaster Target Population Change Other (Identify) This Program/Service Cannot Fix The Problem Other (Identify) Current Laws Are Working Against The Agency Mission Explanation: The number of adults found incompetent to proceed to trial is a factor not within the agency's control.
+LRPP Exhibit III: PERFORMANCE MEASURE ASSESSMENT Department: Agency for Persons with Disabilities Program: Developmental Services Public Facilities Service/Budget Entity: 67100300 Measure: Number of adults found incompetent to proceed who are provided competency training and custodial care in the Mentally Retarded Defendant Program.
+Action: ☐ Performance Assessment of Outcome Measure ☐ Performance Assessment of Output Measure ☐ Adjustment of GAA Performance Standards ☐ Revision of Measure ☐ Deletion of Measure Approved Standard Actual Performance Results Difference (Over/Under) Percentage Difference 310 365 55 + 17.74% Factors Accounting for the Difference: Internal Factors (check all that apply): Personnel Factors Competing Priorities Previous Estimate Incorrect Other (Identify) Explanation: Dedication of resources to the MRDP and step down facilities has enabled the agency to meet demand for this court ordered service until early in 05-06.
+External Factors (check all that apply): Resources Unavailable Legal/Legislative Change Target Population Change Other (Identify) This Program/Service Cannot Fix The Problem Current Laws Are Working Against The Agency Mission Explanation: The number of adults found incompetent to proceed to trial is a factor not within the agency's control.
 Commitments for this service during FY 05-06 and FY 06-07 have increased beyond the agency ability to admit defendants in the timeframes required by statute.
-Management Efforts to Address Differences/Problems (check all that apply): Training Personnel Other (Identify) Recommendations: No action is needed.
+Management Efforts to Address Differences/Problems (check all that apply): ☐ Training ☐ Technology ☐ Personnel ☐ Other (Identify) Recommendations: No action is needed.
 Performance for this measure exceeded the approved standard.
 Office of Policy and Budget - July 2006